ymich9963/swavgen/README.md

-# swavgen: Simple wave.WAV File Generator
+# swavgen: Simple wave.wav File Generator
 A simple tool to generate WAVE (.wav) files containing different wave types and encodings with no external dependencies!
 Uses a variety of features of the WAVE audio file format.
-The ideal end of the project is to implement all possible WAVE formats listed in the [IANA WAVE and AVI Codec Registries](https://www.iana.org/assignments/wave-avi-codec-registry/wave-avi-codec-registry.xhtml), as well as fully use the WAVE format.
+The ideal end of the project is to implement most of the WAVE formats listed in the [IANA WAVE and AVI Codec Registries](https://www.iana.org/assignments/wave-avi-codec-registry/wave-avi-codec-registry.xhtml), as well as fully use the WAVE format.

 It implements a small bunch of basic DSP concepts such as sampling, encoding, and wave generation.